alexandertrefz/essence/packages/stdlib/README.md

 A const is emitted only into Programs that reach it.
 The reachability search reads each Method's TYPED body, so it follows a Method reached only through another Essence Method's body, including through a conformance witness.

-A **bodied static Property is still refused** — its initialiser would run in declaration order, and ordering two Properties that name each other is not answered yet; declare it without a value, as `Number.PI` and `TAU` are.
+A **bodied static Property** is emitted the same way, as its own const — but in a band BELOW every Method and free Function, because its value is computed where its const stands rather than when something calls it.
+Within that band the Properties are emitted in the order they read each other, and a Property that reads itself, or a pair that read each other, is refused instead of emitted in an order that happens to run.
+That order follows a Property THROUGH the Methods and free Functions it calls: a Method called from inside a Property's value runs in the band, so the Properties it reads are read there too, and a Property that a Method it calls reads back is refused like any other cycle.
+A Method the value only hands on — `static F = Boolean.isNot`, or a conformance witness — is not followed, since its body runs whenever it is eventually called.
+A Property's value can only name a Namespace declared above its own, so backwards is the only direction an edge points.
+A value-LESS
+`static PI: Transcendental` stays a native and reaches a call site as the plain `Number.PI` member read — no standard library Property has a value yet.

 ### What to weigh before writing the next one